kubernetes-retired/kubefed/docs/cluster-registration.md

 The Kubernetes version is checked periodically along with the cluster health check so that it would be automatically updated within the cluster health check period after a Kubernetes upgrade/downgrade of the cluster.

-# Joining kind clusters on MacOS
+# Joining kind clusters on MacOS and Linux

-A Kubernetes cluster deployed with [kind](https://sigs.k8s.io/kind) on Docker for MacOS will have an API endpoint of `https://localhost:<random-port>` in its kubeconfig context.
+A Kubernetes cluster deployed with [kind](https://sigs.k8s.io/kind) on Docker for MacOS or Linux will have an API endpoint of `https://localhost:<random-port>` in its kubeconfig context.
 Such an endpoint will be compatible with local invocations of cli tools like `kubectl`.
 The same endpoint will not be reachable from a KubeFed control plane, and the endpoints of kind clusters joined to a KubeFed